coinop-logan/test-task_beraborrow/README.md

 ### More Debt Accrues than can be Repaid

-Because positions' debts accrue interest, from the very first debt, the amount of debt that accrues is more than the amount of ether deposited.
-This means the contract will immediately become insolvent.
+Because positions' debts accrue interest, from the very first debt taken out, the amount of debt that accrues is more than the amount that exists.
+Thus the contract immediately becomes insolvent.

 It's not immediately clear how to address this without going quite outside the scope of the task.